Skip to main content

 Director of Operations

-An insight from Richard Short (The Non-perfect Dad)
+An insight from Richard Shorter (The Non-perfect Dad)

 Using SOCS to keep parents and students up to date with team selection and team news is now the main platform for sports communication across the world’s top-performing schools.
 However, once that news is sent, it can create choppy waters at home and in the inboxes of coaches, teachers and Directors of Sport.